ConnieHirsch/pickapet/README.md

 ### About

-Currently full of *loren ipsum* verbiage... but every website needs to have an About/Contact!
-Pretend for now it's explaining how the pets are carefully curated, hand-selected from the freshest boutique shelters and rescue groups, et cetera.
+Every website needs to have an About/Contact!
+Pretend for now it's explaining how the pets are carefully curated, hand-selected from the freshest boutique shelters and rescue groups, et cetera -- meanwhile, I'm repeating the markdown explanation about this site, which seems to be a useful thing to do.

 ### Manage